collective-action/tech/CONTRIBUTING.md

 add a new field at this time.
 If there is additional information you'd like to include, add it in the description field.

+> Take note of the plurality of the fields. `action` is singular while `sources` is plural.

 | Field | Required | Description |
 | --- | --- | --- |
 | date | True | While the date may seem trivial, collecting dates may be comlex for multi-day events such as pickets or online petitions.
 In this repo, we collect only the start date of the action in the format YYYY-MM-DD. |